Growing Sweet Peppers

 The easiest way to grow peppers is to start with strong, vigorous plants from Bonnie Plants®, so you'll already be well on your way to harvest.
 If you'd prefer to grow peppers from seed, start them inside 8-10 weeks before the last frost date in your area.

 Plant 3 pepper seeds in a pot full of Miracle-Gro® Seed Starting Potting Mix.
 Water daily to keep soil moist but not soaked.
 When seedlings appear, remove the two weakest seedlings, leaving the strong to keep growing.
 Once the danger of frost has passed and your soil temperature is at least 65°F, transplant your peppers every 18-24 inches apart.
 Add a continuous-release plant food, such as Miracle-Gro® Performance Organic® Edibles Plant Nutrition Granules, and water thoroughly.

 Water While They Grow

 Peppers are thirsty plants.
-You should give them at least 5 cm (2") of water every week.
+You should give them at least two inches of water every week.
 In warmer climate and during a long period of hot weather, you may have to water daily.
 Never let pepper plants dry out.
 Be sure to water at the base, not the leaves so roots get a drink and to help prevent disease.